How to build your recipes and brew sheets in Breww

 Adding recipe stages

-When you are in your recipe, you can select Add stage to add your stage types (you can also add new types by selecting the Screenshot 2023-09-28 at 10.00.48).
+When you are in your recipe, you can select Add stage to add your stage types (you can also add new types by selecting Screenshot 2023-09-28 at 10.00.48).
 You then have the option as to whether to auto-allocate and pre-allocate stock for the stage and select whether this stage is repeated per turn.
 For more on multi-turn batches, then please see our Multi-turn batches help guide!

 :warning: Please note that when entering your ingredient additions, you enter the full quantity required for the total volume of the recipe, and don’t enter the amount you would enter per turn, as Breww will be able to auto-calculate this for you when scaling multi-turn batches.